Thousands fleeing South Sudan clashes seek U.N. refuge

-JUBA (Reuters) - Youths armed with sticks, machetes and spears battled police in a South Sudanese town, forcing thousands of civilians to seek refuge in a U.N. compound, officials and witnesses said.
+JUBA (Reuters) - Youths armed with sticks, machetes and spears battled police in a South Sudanese town, forcing thousands of civilians to seek refuge in a U.N. compound, the United Nations and residents said.

-At least 13 people died in the clashes that broke out on Wednesday in the northern town of Wau, a medical source told Reuters.
+A local journalist said he counted four dead bodies after the clashes broke out on Wednesday in the northern town of Wau, and had heard more than 15 people may have died.

 South Sudan won independence from Sudan last year.
 Since then its government has struggled to assert control over an impoverished country the size of France that is awash with arms after decades of civil war, rebellions and tribal clashes.

-Details were unclear but government spokesman Barnaba Marial Benjamin said the latest clashes broke out after the bodies of six Dinka tribes people were found in the town.
+Details were unclear but government spokesman Barnaba Marial Benjamin said the clashes broke out in Wau after the bodies of six Dinka tribespeople were found.

-It was believed the six were among 28 farmers abducted in retaliation for another outbreak of deadly violence in Wau earlier this month when security forces opened fire on a protest against plans to relocate a local authority’s headquarters.
+It was believed the six were among 28 farmers abducted in retaliation for another outbreak of deadly violence in the town earlier this month when security forces opened fire on a protest against plans to relocate a local authority’s headquarters.

 “Six bodies were brought to Wau town three days ago raising tension among various communities in Wau, which is believed to be the cause of yesterday’s violence,” Benjamin told a news conference in the capital Juba.